 Wow!
 You can decide between a person graduated in biotechnology or a talented Senior PHP web application developer with seven years experience.
 You can also hire us together. ;-) Please write us an e-mail to request our CV.
 We are very interested in new and interesting jobs worldwide.

-What ressources did you use?
+What resources did you use?

 Besides reading countless articles from different authors, we have used the following sources that helped us a lot for creating this project: NCBI and the ideogram browser.

-Thanks goes also to the nice folks at online-conVert.com who helped us converting our raw images with their great online image converter.
+Thanks goes also to the nice folks at online-convert.com who helped us converting our raw images with their great online image converter.